collinlidstrom/sail/README.md

 Next.js is a framework based on React, Webpack and Babel.
 It allows you to make blazing fast web applications with possibility of server side rendering.

 ---

-Nick - How to push code updates to GitHub
+###  How to Commit and Push code to GitHub from IntelliJ

-###  GIT CHEAT SHEETSTAGE & SNAPSHOT
-Working with snapshots and the Git staging area

 ```xml
 <!--Check coding changes on local machine-->